 [Slide: Sometimes we can lose sight of our objective and fail God because of temptation.]

 (Looks up at slide.)
 Uh oh.
 I hope nobody wore sandals, because I have a feeling some toes might get stepped on.
 However, I want to point out that if you struggle with certain temptations and you know it, you’re in good company.
-Temptation is something common to all mankind, .so much so that Jesus felt it important enough to teach us that when we pray, we should ask God to not lead us into temptatio
+Temptation is something common to all mankind, but 1 Corinthians 10 promises that God will always give us a way out to escape the temptation.

 [Slide: Temptation is the intentional enticement of a person, by some bait—usually pride, always self-gratifying—to disobey God’s revealed Word.
 The [source] may be demonic or fleshly, but the object is always the distortion of God’s world and the defiance of God’s mission in the world-- Dr. Michael Milton] Temptation is defined by Presbyterian minister Dr. Michael Milton as “the intentional enticement of a person, by some bait—usually pride, always self-gratifying—to disobey God’s revealed Word.”
 Regardless of the source of the temptation, the sin resulting from temptation is placing our own desires above God’s.
 Whether we’re talking about that first uncontrolled burst of anger, seeing a beautiful person you’re not married to and taking that second look, having that third glass of wine, that fourth slice of pizza (teens are exempt from that one), that fifth time hitting the snooze button on Sunday morning before deciding to skip church for the sixth straight week—when we give in to temptation, we are disobeying God’s mandates on how we should live our lives.